 Daily overdue fines are 15 cents per day per item for materials returned or renewed late.
 The maximum daily fine per item is $4.50.
 The only exception to this is for laptops, which will incur overdue fines of $1 per hour with a maximum fine of $50.
 As always, materials returned by the date they are due will incur no overdue fines.

 The library will inform borrowers by phone or email that items they have requested are available, that items are overdue, and that overdue charges have been incurred.
-If you wish to receive your notices by email, you may sign up for this service at the Accounts Desk.
-E-mail recipients also receive a notice three days before their items are due.
-Always contact the library if you receive a notice for an item that you think you have returned.
+If you wish to receive your notices by email, you may sign up for this service at the Accounts Desk or by entering your email address under "Settings" in your online account.
+E-mail recipients receive a notice three days before their items are due.
+Always contact the library if you receive a notice for an item you think you have already returned.